mandatedisrael/CryptoZombies-with-Solidity/README.md

 * Tokens, the ERC721 standard, and creating tradable tokens / assets
 * Solidity libraries and how to use them
 * The SafeMath library and preventing uint overflows and underflows
-* Commenting your Solidity code and the natspec standard
+* Commenting your Solidity code and the natspec standard.